poem-web/poem/docs/src/poem/endpoint.md

 # Endpoint

-An endpoint is a type that can handle HTTP requests.
+The endpoint can handle HTTP requests.
 You can implement the `Endpoint` trait to create your own endpoint.
 `Poem` also provides some convenient functions to easily create a custom endpoint type.

 In the previous chapter, we learned how to use the `handler` macro to convert a function to an endpoint.